aws-samples/saas-tenant-isolation-architecture/README.md

 The first command will build the source of your application.
 The second command will package the application and deploy your application to AWS.

-You can find the Description Service API Gateway Endpoint URL in the output values displayed after deployment.
+You can find the API Gateway Endpoint URL in the output values displayed after deployment.

 ### Testing the Application